-Our villa holidays in Pollensa offer you a beautiful location between the Mediterranean Sea and the Tramuntana Mountains.
+Our Pollensa villa holidays offer you a beautiful location between the Mediterranean Sea and the Tramuntana Mountains.
 Enjoy the laidback country lifestyle surrounded by farms and vineyards as well as the attractions of this stylish Spanish town.
 You can wander the cobbled streets of the old town and visit galleries and boutiques for souvenirs or buy locally produced food at the popular Sunday market.
 When you’re ready, find a café or restaurant and sit watching the world go by.
 To see the surrounding countryside, take one of the walking or cycle paths around Pollensa, into the mountains or along the coast.
 The beaches of Puerto Pollensa and Cala San Vicente are only 10 minutes’ drive from the town.
 When you’ve finished exploring, relax by your villa’s private pool.

 Pollensa Square and its narrow, cobbled streets has plenty of chic brasseries and traditional restaurants where you can choose between a light tapas lunch, paella or an international menu.
 Nearby Puerto Pollensa has plenty of waterfront restaurants so why not dine on the seafront and watch the fishermen's boats in the harbour?
 Alcudia is around 15 minutes away by car and has lots to offer with restaurants around the harbour and tapas bars in the historic part of the town.